How to build a killer B2B editorial calendar [steps included]

 - Basic web design principles (WordPress knowledge is a plus!)

-- Integrate data with visuals
+- Ability to integrate data with visuals

 - Design layouts

-- Create visual text and imagery
+- Creation of visual text and imagery

 - Attention to detail